alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 but it doesn't do its own assertions! it just manipulates and query the DOM

 actual tests are written in [Mocha + Chai](https://docs.cypress.io/guides/references/bundled-tools.html#Mocha)
-    (very similar to Jasmine and Jest -- but [not identical](https://medium.com/@NicholasBoll/using-jest-matchers-in-cypress-5e8e7281f5dd)
+    (very similar to Jasmine and Jest -- but [not identical](https://medium.com/@NicholasBoll/using-jest-matchers-in-cypress-5e8e7281f5dd) )

+see more at the [Cypress Lesson](/lessons/javascript/cypress)

 # Good Ideas